 What are the different ways to extract oil from your harvest?

 What good is it to tell you about all these cool ways you can make extracts then just leave you hanging?
 At Hydrobuilder, we offer you a wide selection of equipment for the four main non-solvent methods: rosin, dry ice/CO2, dry sift, and ice water.

-As well, if you find yourself really loving rosin or dry sift extraction then check out our combo packages that combine the two.
+If you find yourself really loving rosin or dry sift extraction then check out our combo packages that combine the two.
 Super high-quality rosin can be extracted from dry sift, and using the two together is the preferred choice by many for easy homemade concentrates.

-Rosin Presses – These presses are becoming incredibly popular and are considered to be the latest and greatest in extraction technology.
+Rosin Presses are becoming incredibly popular and are considered to be the latest and greatest in extraction equipment.
 The plant material is pressed between two heated steel plates and rosin excretes out.
 Both high temperature (180°F to 330°F) and intense pressure play an equal role in both quantity and quality of the rosin and act as a catch-22.
 More pressure and higher temperature will produce more rosin, but this also degrades the quality of the rosin if you use too much pressure and heat.

 This is why a rosin press that controls these factors for you is heavily desired and why we offer the options of manual, hydraulic, and pneumatic presses.